keramics/keramics/docs/formats/src/vhd.md

 The block allocation table is only used in dynamic and differential disk images.

 The block allocation table consists of 32-bit entries.
-The entries represent the sector number where the data block starts or unused when set to 0xffffffff (-1).
+An entry contains the sector number where the data block starts or is set to 0xffffffff (-1) if the block is sparse or stored in the parent disk image.

 ```
-if block allocation table entry == 0xffffffff (-1):
+if block allocation table entry == 0xffffffff:
     block is sparse or stored in parent
 else:
     file offset = ( block allocation table entry * 512 ) + sector bitmap size
 ```

 Unused block in a dynamic disk are sparse and should be filled with zero byte